Achieving Health Equity

 What’s in the Toolkit

-These CAPC videos provide information on various health equity issues that exist for people with serious illness, and strategies for palliative care professionals to provide more equitable care.
+These CAPC resources provide information on various health equity issues that exist for people with serious illness, and strategies for palliative care professionals to provide more equitable care.

 Foundational guidance for leaders to integrate diversity, equity, inclusion, and belonging principles into health care organizations.